-Fund Balance of Governmental Funds \$ 1,937 Amounts reported for governmental activities in the statement of net position are different because: Revenues are reported as unavailable revenues in the governmental funds and recognized in the statement of activities.
-831,064 Net Position of Governmental Activities \$ 833,001
+Fund balances of governmental funds \$ (141,847) Amounts reported for governmental activities in the statement of net position are different because: Revenues are reported as unavailable revenue in the governmental funds and recognized in the statement of activities.
+These are included in the intergovernmental revenues in the governmental fund activity. - Net Position of Governmental Activities \$ (141,847)